wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 This solution adds a lot of cognitive strain on the potential code reader.
-Instead of focusing on the simple "instantiate some actions and present them" logic, we create a bunch of temporary variables, complement each one with a `nil`-chekcing condition and completely obscure the point of the whole thing.
+Instead of focusing on the simple "instantiate some actions and present them" logic, we create a bunch of temporary variables, complement each one with a `nil`-checking condition and completely obscure the point of the whole thing.

-One can argue that we should have a non-failable initializers of the objects in question and there would be no problem in the first place, but unfortunately this is not always possible.
+One can argue that we should have non-failable initializers of the objects in question and there would be no problem in the first place, but unfortunately, this is not always possible.

 **Solution #2: Implicit nil checks** Trying to minimize possible `nil`-related crashes, we've added a category on `NSMutableArray`, which provides a method for safely adding a nullable object by just